 Having said all of that, I want to talk about a particular variation of shame, a dynamic that I feel can be an intimacy and relationship killer – I call it reverse shaming.
 It is when one party projects their shame onto the other, in light of a conflict or confrontation, as a defense mechanism to what they might perceive as someone shaming them.

 In the psychotherapeutic work I’ve been exposed to, I am familiar with the notion of “shaming” someone when addressing an issue or discontent with him/her.
-I think that happens often enough and can lead to defensiveness and blow up communication that leaves both people drained and confused.
+I think that happens often enough and can lead to defensiveness and reactivity that leaves both people drained and confused.
 It is something to be cognizant of when telling someone how you feel, as shaming undermines healthy and effective communication and can create more dissonance.

-However, reverse shame happens when you are telling someone how you feel, in a straight forward and direct way and all they hear is shaming, blaming and criticism (because of their past relationships, conflicts with parents, their inner critic’s voice or because they already have their own shame around a particular issue that exists without someone else “shaming” them) and as a defense or deflection, they in turn shame you by saying things like, “This is your issue.”
-“You’re hard to please.”
-“You’re insecure.”
-“You’re too sensitive.”
-“Get off my back.”
-“Not this again,” etc. All of the sudden they are treating your feelings as the ‘problem,’ rather than looking at the source of what you were addressing, and you’re left holding both the original feeling and now the shame around that feeling.
+However, reverse shame happens when you are telling someone how you feel, in a straight forward and direct way and all they hear is shaming, blaming and criticism (because of their past relationships, conflicts with parents, their inner critic’s voice or because they already have their own shame around a particular issue that exists without someone else “shaming” them), and as a defense or deflection, they in-turn shame you by saying things like, “This is your issue,” “You’re hard to please,” “You’re insecure,” “You’re too sensitive,” “Get off my back,” “Not this again,” etc. All of the sudden they are treating your feelings as the ‘problem,’ rather than looking at the source of what you were addressing, and you’re left holding both the original feeling and now the shame around that feeling.